nebulaOW/nebulaOW.github.io/_posts/2021-01-16-HintOrbMod.md

 **Skip this step if you are not using hints.**

 The variable, *Global.hintStringsArray*, contains the text that will appear as a hint.
-1. In the text editor, replace the dummy text with your Hint Messages where appropriate.
+1. In a text editor, replace the dummy text with your Hint Messages where appropriate.
 	- *NOTE*: Keep your Hint Message brief!
 It should not exceed one line.

 	- *NOTE*: any text in a Custom String MUST be placed bewteen quotations: eg. Custom String("[your text here]") will display: [your text here]